clairedavid/ml_in_hep/_sources/week1/BDTs_def.md

 :figwidth: 100%
 ```

 Instability will change future predictions and is quite a bad feature (bug) from a machine learning algorithm.
-How to circomvent this intrinsic instability?
+How to circumvent this intrinsic instability?
 This is what we will cover in the next section!